Welcome to today's edition of the Rush 24-7 podcast.

 I have it right here.

-It's in the Financial Times veterans scandal risks engulfing Obama.
+It's in the Financial Times, Veterans Scandal Risks Engulfing Obama.

-This is this is Jeff Dyer in Washington writing for the Financial Times, and his opinion, this is a news story, but his opinion right here in the first sentence, amid contrived outrage over Benghazi, meaning we don't really believe it, folks.
+And his opinion, this is a news story, but his opinion right here in the first sentence.

-Uh, and millions of other Americans that four Americans died, perhaps unnecessarily at the consulate in Benghazi.
+We're not really outraged, you and me and millions of other Americans, that four Americans died, perhaps unnecessarily, at the consulate in Benghazi.

 No, no, no, that's fake.